Cost to Install a Concrete Slab – 2023 Price Guide

 Contractor smoothing and finishing a newly installed concrete slab

-Types of Concrete Slab
+Types of Concrete Slabs

 Post-tensioned or engineered slab is merely a form of monolithic slab with the extra feature of steel cables.
 The cables are arranged in lines that go through the slab.
 When it dries, the cables are stretched and attached at each end.

-Slabs with foundation walls then, are poured directly into a pre-built wall as opposed to a form.
+Slabs with foundation walls are poured directly into a pre-built wall as opposed to a form.
 Because of this, additional components such as piers or post holes are often used to provide extra support, particularly when the foundation walls are very deep.

 Before you start your project